emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

   ]
 ]

-== Methoden: Coding Style
+== Methods: Coding Style
 #slide[
-  - Leerzeilen sollen die Lesbarkeit des Codes erhöhen.
+  - Blank lines should increase code readability.
-  - Eine Leerzeile steht zwingend zwischen Methoden oder Klassen (1).
+  - A blank line is mandatory between methods or classes (1).
-  - Eine Leerzeile steht in der Regel nach Deklarationen (2).
+  - A blank line is usually placed after declarations (2).
-  - Eine Leerzeile steht in der Regel zwischen logischen Abschnitten.
+  - A blank line is usually placed between logical sections.
 ]

 #slide[